Artwork of woman wearing aviator helmet.

 NEA Art Works Podcast

 The agency’s podcast series contains audio interviews with arts leaders from across the country on arts issues of interest.
-Recent interviews include curator Amanda Burdan of the Brandywine Museum of Art on the Votes for Women: A Visual History exhibition; visual artist and disability rights advocate Gordon Sasaki on the importance of the Americans with Disabilities Act; and Randall Kline, executive artistic director of SFJAZZ, on their new approach to the performing arts during a pandemic.
+Interviews have included curator Amanda Burdan of the Brandywine Museum of Art on the Votes for Women: A Visual History exhibition; visual artist and disability rights advocate Gordon Sasaki on the importance of the Americans with Disabilities Act; and Randall Kline, then-executive artistic director of SFJAZZ, on their new approach to the performing arts during a pandemic.

 The podcasts also include interviews with artists on their craft, such as poet Adrian Matejka on his book The Big Smoke about the boxer Jack Johnson, musical theater writer Michael R. Jackson on his Pulitzer Prize-winning work A Strange Loop, and documentary filmmaker Charlotte Mangin on her series Unladylike 2020.